-- 28.2.1 The HR Director or nominee, in consultation with an Independent member of Council, nominated by the Secretary to Council, will decide whether there is a prima-facie case for dismissal and whether procedures contained in this Ordinance should be initiated.
-This may follow an investigation, if appropriate. - 28.2.2 If the HR Director or nominee considers there is a prima-facie case and prior to seeking a determination by a hearing panel that a member of staff should be dismissed, the relevant Senior Manager will write to the member of staff to notify them of the position. - 28.2.3 The reasons(s) for contemplating dismissal will be stated and the member of staff will be invited to comment.
+- 28.2.1 The Director of People and Culture or nominee, in consultation with an Independent member of Council, nominated by the Secretary to Council, will decide whether there is a prima-facie case for dismissal and whether procedures contained in this Ordinance should be initiated.
+This may follow an investigation, if appropriate. - 28.2.2 If the Director of People and Culture or nominee considers there is a primafacie case and prior to seeking a determination by a hearing panel that a member of staff should be dismissed, the relevant Senior Manager will write to the member of staff to notify them of the position. - 28.2.3 The reason(s) for contemplating dismissal will be stated and the member of staff will be invited to comment.
 Copies of any documents identified as being relevant to the case will be provided to the member of staff. - 28.2.4 The member of staff will have 10 Working Days to submit their comments in writing, together with any documentary evidence upon which they wish to rely. - 28.2.5 Following receipt of any comments and evidence from the member of staff, or if no response is received within 10 Working Days, the Senior Manager will then consider the matter further.